don1138/blender-qle/README.md

 ## Version History

 **1.1**
-   + Enable nodes on all Lights
+   + Enable Nodes on all Lights
    + Add Blackbody Converter set to ``5000`` (daylight-ish) to Emission Shaders

 **1.2**
-   + Add icons to Buttons
+   + Add Icons to Buttons
    _ Refactor Register/Unregister

 **1.3**